John Thomas Scott (1857 - ) and Sarah Thomas (1862 - 1958)

 Acknowledgements:

-1. Jean Reed, granddaughter of John and Sarah for much of the information on the family
+1. Jean Reed, granddaughter of John and Sarah for much of the information on the family, and for her continued support and research on this family study

 3. Findmypast.co.uk for 1911 census image